Traackr/scour-app/README.md

 scour-app
 =========

-An app for scouring influencers
+An app for scouring influencers.